Hurricane Ian's havoc is forcing some Florida families to give up the family pet

 Back at the shelter, there's already evidence of the influx Baeckler predicted, as people trickle in to drop off pets for which they are no longer equipped to care.

 Theresa Barteau arrives to discuss the heart-wrenching decision she's been forced to make.
 She's had to leave her storm-damaged house, and it could be months before she's able to move back.
-Meanwhile, she can't find a hotel that will take her six-year-old Pitbull-Weimaraner mix, Dolly.
+Meanwhile, she can't find a hotel that will take her 6-year-old pit bull-Weimaraner mix, Dolly.

 Barteau wants to know if the Naples shelter can watch her dog just until she can get her life back together.